 A T-shirt can be worn with jeans or chinos.
 Even a suit can work in some circumstances with a T-shirt.
 The key is quality.

 Spend a little money on a white T-shirt.
-Make sure that the money you are spending is going on materials, design and build quality and not on a logo.
+Make sure that the money you are spending is going on materials, design, and build quality and not on a logo.
 Don’t have a logo.
+However, do make sure to have a couple of cool and funny t-shirts in your wardrobe to switch the mood up occasionally.

 15. Gym Kit